rmcmurph/chessengine/README.md

 # ChessEngine

-A chess engine for SLU csci3300
+A basic chess engine for SLU csci3300 group project

+....in progess